hansi-b/rewrapped/README.rst

 For the time being, more documentation is at
 `this project's github pages <https://hansi-b.github.io/rewrapped/>`_.

-rewrapped lets you write your regular expressions as classes with match groups flexibly mapped to named fields.
+rewrapped lets you wrap your regular expressions in classes with match groups flexibly mapped to named fields.

 A simple example: